Tickets now available for the National Final!

 Tickets

-You can purchase as many tickets as you would like for family and friends, but at least one adult must be present for each finalist.
+You can purchase as many tickets as you would like for family and friends, but at least one adult must be present for each finalist - and they need to have a ticket in the Stalls.
 Feel free to bring other family members, friends, neighbours, and anyone else who would like to support!

 Finalists do not need to buy a ticket.

-If you are looking to buy tickets to support the Key Stage 2 finalists, then please use the link below to purchase Stalls tickets.
+If you are looking to buy tickets to support the Key Stage 2 & 3 finalists, or if you are having your work celebrated and are in these age groups, then please use this link to secure your tickets.

-If you are looking to buy tickets to support the Key Stage 4 finalists, then please use the link below to purchase Stalls tickets.
+If you are looking to buy tickets to support the Key Stage 4 & Sixth Form finalists, or if you are having your work celebrated and are in these age groups, then please use this link to secure your tickets.

 Our Venue